 Rocky Seydel is a past president of the Faubourg St. John Neighborhood Association.
 He has been recognized by his peers as one of the top lawyers in the New Orleans area.
 He is an accomplished mediator and his ability to get along with anyone has served him and the community well.
 He has served as the chairman of the New Orleans Alcohol Beverage Control Board for many years.
 Rocky and his wife Meg started Voodoo on the Bayou over 25 years ago.
 This annual party has served as a great get-together and fundraiser for the Faubourg St. John Neighborhood Association.
 Rocky has been a champion of Faubourg St. John for decades and the neighborhood is lucky to have him!

-Board member R. Erich Caulfield lives on Esplanade Ave.
-Erich is a management consultant and member of the Membership Outreach Committee.
-After three years working for the White House, and a total of five years in government, Erich founded a management consulting firm here in New Orleans.
+R. Erich Caulfield lives on Esplanade Ave.
+Erich is a management consultant and member of the Activities and Membership Outreach Committees.
+After three years working for the White House, and a total of five years in government, Erich founded a management consulting firm, The Caulfield Consulting Group, here in New Orleans.
 A Louisiana native, Erich loves the city and is active in a variety of community and regional organizations.
-His favorite things about the neighborhood are the events and festivals, City Park, the bayou, and the restaurants.
+His favorite things about the neighborhood are the events and festivals, City Park, the bayou, and the restaurants

 Board member Sarah Stogner, and her husband Jeremy Adkins, live on Dumaine Street.
 Sarah is a local attorney and member of the FSJNA zoning committee.
 She loves historic homes, obtained her realtor’s license last year, and enjoys helping friends and family with real estate ventures for fun.
 Jeremy has two boys from his first marriage and the couple is expecting their first child together in December, 2014.
 The family’s favorite things about the neighborhood are the bayou, Jazz Fest, and City Park.